-Figure 1-28 Build Prompt to Insert RedHawk Media
+Figure 1-41 Build Prompt to Insert RedHawk Media

 Load the RedHawk Linux media, then click OK.
-The RedHawk installation begins and the Image Builder screen tracks the progress, as shown in the following figure.
+The RedHawk installation begins and the Image Builder screen tracks the progress, as shown below.

-Figure 1-29 Status of RedHawk Installation
+Figure 1-42 Status of RedHawk Installation

 The same steps as above will be repeated for any optional software selected during the Select Software step; a prompt will ask the user to insert the product disc and the software will be installed in the target's build image.